-Motion:Board Member Hirabayashi motioned to approve the amendment to the resolution.Seconded:Board Member Heavener seconded the motion.
+Motion: Board Member Hirabayashi motioned to approve the amendment to the resolution.

 Board Chair Krechowski opened the floor for discussion on the amendments.

 Responding to Board Member Bailey's question, Board Chair Krechowski explained that the language "up to \$6.95M" was included to allow flexibility if the final purchase price is negotiated lower and to avoid being bound to the exact amount.